zachlasiuk/arm-software-developers-ads/content/install-tools/gcc.md

 tool_install: true              # DO NOT MODIFY.
 Always true for tool installs
 layout: "installtoolsall"       # DO NOT MODIFY.
 Always true for the main page of tool installs
 ---
+## GCC {#top}

 There are multiple flavors of [GCC, the GNU Compiler Collection](https://gcc.gnu.org/), for the Arm architecture.
 To know which compiler you need consider the variables below.

 - Target environment where you want the compiled software to run: bare metal or real time operating system (RTOS), Linux kernel and applications, Android applications, or Windows applications.